PredixDev/uaa-scripts/mgmt/README.md

 ```code
 <UAA_SP_INSTANCE_URL>/oauth/authorize?client_id=<client-id>&response_type=code&redirect_uri=<redirect_uri>
 ```
-client-id - name iof the client provisioned in the step 5 above redirect_uri - application URL, i.e., https://security-predix-seed.grc-apps.svc.ice.ge.com
-Above request should be redirected to your IdP login page.
+client-id - name iof the client provisioned in the step 5 above redirect_uri - URL encoded application URL, i.e., https%3A%2F%2Fsecurity-predix-seed.grc-apps.svc.ice.ge.com This request should be redirected to your IdP login page.
 Enter credentials for user provisioned for your IdP.
-If succesfull, should redirect back to redirect_uri.
+If successful, should redirect back to redirect_uri.
-For validation SAML flow we recommend using browser plugin tools like 'SAML tracer' for Firefox.
+For validation SAML flow, it is recommended to use browser plugin tools like 'SAML tracer' for Firefox.